CongGroup/SecDev2018-tutorial/tutorial/README.md

   2. At this moment, you can only see your contract bytecode or opcode.
-Click "Verify and Publish" to publish your source code.
+Click `Verify and Publish` to publish your source code.

 <center><img src="assets/eccode.jpg" width="800" /></center>

-  3. Input your contract name, choose the compiler version and the soruce code.
+  3. Input your contract name, choose the compiler version and the source code.
 Then you can verify and publish your source code.

 <center><img src="assets/publish.jpg" width="800" /></center>

-  4. Now your source code is viewable for everyone.
+  4. Now your source code is available for public review.

 <center><img src="assets/sourceCode.jpg" width="800" /></center>